 - Herbal supplements or vitamins like fish oil, or turmeric

-Medications Given During surgery:
+Medications Given for Surgery:

 - General anesthesia